What is the qualified business income deduction?

 To give you an example of how the QBI deduction works in the real world, say Kate is a marketing consultant with $10,000 in qualified property.
 She has one part-time employee who earns $20,000 per year.
 Kate is married, and as a consultant, she is in a specialized service business.
 Let’s look at three scenarios:

 The Form 1040 Instructions and IRS Publication 535 contain worksheets you can use to calculate the deduction.
-Use the worksheet in the Form 1040 instructions if your taxable income before the QBI deduction isn’t more than $157,500 ($315,000 if married filing jointly).
-Use the Publication 535 worksheet if your taxable income before the QBI deduction is higher than that threshold.
+Use the worksheet in the Form 1040 instructions if your taxable income before the QBI deduction isn’t more than $200,000 ($400,000 if married filing jointly).
+Use the Publication 535 worksheet if your taxable income before the QBI deduction is higher than the threshold amount.

-Starting with 2019 returns (filed in 2020), the IRS will require business owners who claim the QBI deduction to attach Form 8995 to their returns.
-Form 8995 is currently in draft form but contains the same computation found in the 2018 Form 1040 Instructions.
+As of the 2020 returns (filed in 2021), the IRS requires business owners who claim the QBI deduction to attach Form 8995 to their returns.

 Bottom line